atomisthq/docs/docs/user-guide/rug/tests.md

 ### Future Directions

 - The need for more than one source file for each feature is both a strength and weakness of Gherkin.
 It's a strength because each file is in a single, logical, toolable language; it's a weakness because of the level of ceremony required and because of the brittle linkage by a string value.
 We intend to provide editors that helps with this, automatically creating feature files for editors, and TypeScript files implementing the steps in feature files.
-- In future release, BDD testing support should be extended beyond project operations to event handlers.
+- In a future release, BDD testing support will be extended beyond project operations to event handlers.